AleynaMelisaDursunogullari/STM32-NUCLEO-F410RB-MICROCONTROLS/README.md

    + ARDUINO® Uno V3 expansion connector
    + ST morpho extension pin headers for full access to all STM32 I/Os

-+Flexible power-supply options: ST-LINK USB VBUS or external sources +Comprehensive free software libraries and examples available with the STM32Cube MCU Package +Support of a wide choice of Integrated Development Environments (IDEs) including IAR Embedded Workbench®, MDK-ARM, and STM32CubeIDE
++ Flexible power-supply options: ST-LINK USB VBUS or external sources
++ Comprehensive free software libraries and examples available with the STM32Cube MCU Package
++ Support of a wide choice of Integrated Development Environments (IDEs) including IAR Embedded Workbench®, MDK-ARM, and STM32CubeIDE

 Features specific to some of the boards
  + External or internal SMPS to generate Vcore logic supply:NUCLEO-L412RB-P, NUCLEO-L433RC-P, NUCLEO-